 §77.17(a)(2) - An object would be an obstruction to air navigation if of greater height than 200 feet above ground at its site, or above the established airport elevation, whichever is higher-

 (a) within 3NM of the established reference point of an airport with its longest runway more than 3,200 feet in actual length, and

 (b) that height increases in proportion of 100 feet for each additional nautical mile from the airport reference point up to a maximum of 499 feet.

 DEPARTMENT OF DEFENSE AIRPORT IMAGINARY SURFACES

 DEPARTMENT OF DEFENSE AIRPORT SURFACES - CLEAR ZONE

 - CIVIL AIRPORT SURFACES

-- Civil airport imaginary surfaces are defined in Section 77.19 and are based on the category of each runway according to the type of approach (visual, nonprecision, or precision) available or planned for each runway end (see ).
+- Civil airport imaginary surfaces are defined in Section 77.19 and are based on the category of each runway according to the type of approach (visual, nonprecision, or precision) available or planned for each runway end (see FIG 6-3-7).
 The appropriate runway imaginary surface must be applied to the primary surfaces related to the physical end of the specific runway surface that is usable for either takeoff or landing.

 - Approach Surface Elevation - Use the runway centerline elevation at the runway threshold and the elevation of the helipad as the elevation from which the approach surface begins (see Sections 77.19 and 77.23).